 Sports betting is now widely available and legal in New York.
-Stanley Cup betting via your favorite NY sportsbook app is a great convenience, as you can bet on the NHL playoffs from wherever you are within the state.
-You can manage your account, research the lines, and get your bets in right from your device of choice.
+Stanley Cup betting via your favorite New York sportsbook app is a great convenience, as you can bet on the NHL playoffs from wherever you are in the state.
+You can manage your account, research the lines, and get your bets in right from your device.

 To register a new account with a sportsbook, you must first decide which sportsbook you’d like to use.
 On this page, you’ll see odds and promotions that you can use to help make your decision.
 Once you’ve found a sportsbook that interests you, click any of the links on this page.

 Once you’ve done that, you need to register an account.
 Enter your email address and select a secure password.
 Don’t forget to input any necessary information such as your birthday.